-- The Exposure tool can be used in conjunction with the HDR sliders at suggested earlier in this post.
+- The Exposure tool can be used in conjunction with the HDR sliders suggested earlier in this post.

 - The Vignetting tool is actually an Exposure slider, but not equally working on the entire image, hence the vignette.

-- The Crop tool you might not expect here, but consider cropping before you use High Dynamic Range tool.
-Cropping out a bright sky has great impact on the dynamic range of an image!
+- The Crop tool you might not expect here, but consider cropping before you use the High Dynamic Range tool.
+Cropping out a bright sky has a great impact on the dynamic range of an image!